 In October 2001, appearing before a House subcommittee just a month after the Sept.
-11 attacks, Alibek said some Russian biological weapons experts "have emigrated to rogue nations such as Iraq."
-He added that he believes some countries have secret stocks of smallpox, and that "well-funded terrorist groups are capable of purchasing the knowledge (needed to execute a biological attack)."
+11 attacks, Alibek said some Russian biological weapons experts "have emigrated to rogue nations such as Iraq.

 In March 2003, as the U.S.-led war in Iraq got under way, Alibek told an online forum: "There is no doubt in my mind that (Saddam) Hussein has WMD."

 In April 2007, asked in an interview to reconcile his earlier statements with the failure to find smallpox or any other weapon of mass destruction in Iraq, Alibek said: "We need to look for the traces."

 In July 2001, a company at which Alibek is an executive, Advanced Biosystems, wins a $3.59 million contract from the U.S. Defense Advanced Research Projects Agency.

 In March 2004, a Republican committee chairman, Rep. James Saxton of New Jersey, upbraids the Bush administration's director of the Defense Advanced Research Projects Agency on Alibek's behalf.
 "You need to be more on his side," Saxton said.
 The official, Anthony Tether, reassures Saxton, and releases grant money for Alibek's research.